mdbootstrap/mdb-ui-kit/docs/getting-started/building.md

 group: getting-started
 ---

-Material Design for Bootstrap uses [Gulp v4](http://gulpjs.com) for its CSS and JavaScript build system and Jekyll for the written documentation.
+Bootstrap Material Design uses [Gulp v4](http://gulpjs.com) for its CSS and JavaScript build system and Jekyll for the written documentation.
 Our gulpfile includes convenient methods for working with the framework, including compiling code, running tests, and more.

 ## Tooling setup

-To use our gulpfile and run our documentation locally, you'll need a copy of Material Design for Bootstrap's source files, Node, and Gulp v4.
+To use our gulpfile and run our documentation locally, you'll need a copy of Bootstrap Material Design's source files, Node, and Gulp v4.
 Follow these steps and you should be ready to rock:

 1. [Download and install Node](https://nodejs.org/download), which we use to manage our dependencies.
 2. Install the Gulp command line tools, `gulp-cli`, with `npm install -g gulpjs/gulp-cli#4.0`.